RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 This actually uses styling I picked up from Markdown Monster via templating.
 This works by creating an HTML template and embedding the rendered markdown - along with some base paths - into it:

-> ##### Beware of TextMerge()
-Initially I used the `TextMerge()` function to merge text, but it turns out that it has difficulty with linefeeds only which are common with Markdown content created in external editors.
+> ##### Beware of FoxPro's TextMerge() Function Initially I used the `TextMerge()` function to merge text, but it turns out that it has difficulty with linefeeds (`/n`) rather than CRLF, which are common with Markdown content created in external editors.
 For certain things like code snippets the stripped line breaks are causing problems.
 So rather than using `TextMerge()` in the code below I'm explicitly placeholder values in the text.

 ```html